 Deciding how much of your budget to allocate to your venue is another dilemma, and will depend on a lot of other factors, so you’ll need to start prioritising early.
 This will mean sitting down as a couple and making some tough calls – which aspects of your wedding are most important?
 The food, the location, the venue, the music, the décor, the details… What’s essential and what’s just nice to have?

-As a rough guide, your venue and catering usually comes in at around 50% of your overall budget.
+As a rough guide, your venue, accommodation and catering usually comes in at around 50% of your overall budget.

 Your guests’ experience